NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Conclusion

 \section{Conclusion}

-We have proposed a new reading comprehension dataset that can be used to train and evaluate long-term memory LLMs.
-We have conducted three data validation experiments, demonstrating that our data accurately reflects the source material and is diagnostic of long-term memory performance.
-Additionally, our method allows to further expand the dataset at a very low cost, making it feasible, for example, to label all books in the Gutenberg corpus at a price realistic for many academic and industry organizations.
+We have proposed a new reading comprehension dataset for extreme-long-context LLM training and evaluation.
+Based on full-length books, it offers higher average document lengths and an order of magnitude more examples than any of the available alternatives (e.g. \cite{NarrativeQA, BookSum}).
+We have conducted four data validation experiments, demonstrating that our data accurately reflects the source material and is diagnostic of long-term memory performance.
+Additionally, our method allows us to further expand the dataset at a very low cost, making it feasible, for example, to label all books in the Gutenberg corpus at a price realistic for many academic and industry organizations.